-After the treatment has been completed, the animal will typically not need that long before it can return to its normal life, though dogs that have completed surgery or chemotherapy may need a few weeks of rest in order to fully heal.
+After the treatment has been completed, a dog will typically not need that long before they can return to their normal life, though dogs that have completed surgery or chemotherapy may need a few weeks of rest in order to fully heal.
 Additionally, further testing may be needed in order to make sure that the cancer does not return.

 How Are Moles Similar In Dogs and Humans?

 Despite the physical differences between various species, there are some qualities that moles will share in common within them all.

 In all species, moles may prove to be cancerous, ultimately proving a threat to life.